Shopify SEO: 12-Step Guide for Beginners

 • https://www.yourstore.com/collection/pink-running-shoes

-As for H1 tags and title tags, here are some best practices to keep in mind:
+For H1 tags and title tags, keep these best practices in mind:

-• Keep your title tags and H1 tags similar.
-Having drastically different titles on the SERP and on your webpage can be confusing.
-It’s best to keep them the same or very similar.
+• Keep your title tags and H1 tags similar: Having drastically different titles on the SERP and your webpage can be confusing.
+It's best to keep them the same or similar.

-• Use your primary keyword.
-Using your primary keyword in your title tag and H1 tag can help search engines better understand what your page is about.
-To increase your chances of ranking.
+• Use your primary keyword: Including your primary keyword in your title tag and H1 tag helps search engines understand what your page is about, increasing your chances of ranking.

-• Don’t “stuff” in keywords.
-While you want your primary (and potentially a secondary) keyword to appear in your title and H1 tags, overdoing it can look spammy to both users and search engines.
+• Avoid keyword stuffing: While you want your primary (and potentially a secondary) keyword to appear in your title and H1 tags, overdoing it can look spammy to both users and search engines.

 Your meta descriptions (if they appear in the SERP) are often the second thing users see when reviewing results.